kriszyp/msgpackr/README.md

 See the [benchmark.md](benchmark.md) for more benchmarks and information about benchmarking.

 ## Custom Extensions
 You can add your own custom extensions, which can be used to encode specific types/classes in certain ways.
-This is done by using the `addExtension` function, and specifying the class, extension type code (should be a number from 1-100, reserving negatives for CBOR, 101-127 for cbor-x), and your encode and decode functions (or just the one you need).
-You can use cbor-x encoding and decoding within your extensions, but if you do so, you must create a separate Encoder instance, otherwise you could override data in the same encoding buffer:
+This is done by using the `addExtension` function, and specifying the class, extension type code (should be a number greater than 256, all others are reserved for  CBOR or cbor-x), and your encode and decode functions (or just the one you need).
+You can use cbor-x encoding and decoding within your extensions:
 ```
 import { addExtension, Encoder } from 'cbor-x';